The American-French Genealogical Society’s library has vast resources which include:

 - Microfilm rolls of Diocese de Lafayette Louisiane, Canada newspapers 1764-1862, and miscellaneous films including maps, Family genealogies, etc.

-- AFGS’s own publications, such as our popular cook-books, local church records, books, maps,
+- AFGS’s own publications, such as our popular cook-books, local church records, books, maps, and charts.

 Full List of Library Holdings

 The film sections list, by category, the films we have for Massachusetts, New Hampshire and Rhode Island.
 This is a helpful tool for those members who wish to prepare a list of materials they would like to use before they come to the library.
-There is information of our other holdings such as the Loiselle File, the Rivest File, and Fabien Files.
+There is information about our other holdings such as the Loiselle File, the Rivest File, and Fabien Files.